francesco-innocenti/francesco-innocenti.github.io/_pages/ai-assistant.md

 author_profile: true
 ---

-The following simple AI assistant should be able to answer any questions about my professional experience.
+The following is a prototype Gemma-based AI assistant that should be able to answer questions about my professional experience.
 Note that it can make mistakes and hallucinate facts, so please refer to my CV for fact-checking.

 <!-- Include marked.js for markdown rendering -->
 <script src="https://cdn.jsdelivr.net/npm/marked@9.1.6/marked.min.js"></script>